Subscribe

 Metrics is the tool, not the goal.
 What really matters are the underlying causes that influence the overall situation and, consequently, the numbers.

-There are so-called vanity metrics, which means the numbers that look impressive but don’t truly influence the overall sustainability of the business.
+There are so-called vanity PMF metrics, which means the numbers that look impressive but don’t truly influence the overall sustainability of the business.
 For example, having 10 million users is great, but what if no one pays for the premium?
 Doesn’t look that great anymore.

 It happens when we look at separate metrics independently.
 For example, you have a really high growth rate.
 Awesome.
 The next thing you have to check is whether the churn rate is not higher than the growth, and then – whether the customer acquisition cost is balanced with customer lifetime value.
 You can be sure you’re doing great only when the metrics are balanced.

 That’s why metrics should be plural.
 It may be tiring sometimes, but there is no single magical formula that shows your success (though just in case you found it, please drop us a line).
+And when all those metrics leave you confused, take a look at our list of best books on SaaS metrics with main take-outs from each of them.

 Testing product-market fit